purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/imu-comparison.md

 ---
 ## BNO085

 This is the official IMU used in Crowd Supply SlimeVR trackers.
-Performance varies at lot using the BNO085 IMU and it's pretty outdated model in 2025 too.
+Performance varies a lot using the BNO085 IMU and it's pretty outdated model in 2025 too.
 NOT recommended for DANCING.

 Two major factors affect BNO085 drift times: magnetic environment and type of use.
 Most homes do not have a good magnetic environment, so SlimeVR trackers are shipped with this feature turned off.
 This automatically caps tracker performance down to 20 min, in best case scenario.